sisiyao/PilotMVC/README.md

 * `Session`: Reads and passes the session token via a cookie in every request / response cycle.
 * `Flash`: Passes data via a flash cookie that persists for one cycle only.
-* `Flash.now`: Stores data that is available in the current cycle only and does not persist to future cycles.
+* `Flash.now`: Stored data is available in the current cycle only and does not persist to future cycles.

 Example of `flash.now` used for displaying error messages:
 ```Ruby